Big Burro Mountains: Geology

-The Big Burro Mountains are part of the Mazatzal province, a block of the Earth's crust that began as a island arc and collided and merged with North America around 1650 million years ago.
+The Big Burro Mountains are part of the Mazatzal province, a block of the Earth's crust that began as an island arc and collided and merged with North America around 1650 million years ago.
 Great bodies of magma were intruded into the older rock around 1460 million years ago and cooled underground to form granitic batholiths, including the Burro Mountain granite.
 A smaller intrusion was emplaced around 1225 million years ago as the Redrock granite.

 Younger sediments were deposited on top of this rock, but were mostly eroded away when faulting associated with the Laramide orogeny uplifted a large block of crust to form the Big Burro Mountains.

 An intrusion sometime during the Tertiary emplaced a laccolith with an associated copper ore body that was mined at the Tyrone mine.
 Deposits of turquoise in the mountains were mined by Native Americans, but most archeological evidence of the pre-European workings was destroyed by subsequent copper mining.